 ** Food expenses are not included here because we have different preferences.
-Rest assured, food in Camotes Island are of reasonable prices.
+Rest assured, food in Camotes Island is of reasonable prices.

 It is the highest peak among the Mantalungon mountain ranges.
 Nestled in the Municipality of Dalaguete, Cebu and rising approximately 1,000 meters above sea level, making it the highest peak in the island.
 It is named after the famous Osmeña clan of Cebu.
 It gives 360-degree view of Cebu coastline including the islands of Bohol and Negros.
 Just a one to two-hour bus ride from the city.

 From Cebu City South Bus terminal, catch the bus going to Bato or Oslob via Dalaguete.
 (Their first trip is 1:30am.)
 Tell the driver’s assistant (konduktor) to drop you off at Dalaguete-Mantalungon junction.
 Travel time lasts one to two hours depending on the traffic condition.
 The fare is only Php101.

 From there, ride a motorcycle to Mantalungon Public Market which will cost you Php50-Php75.
 They can also drive you up to the foot of the peak for Php100 pesos each.
 (In our case, we started our trek from the market because we arrived too early.)

 It is just a mountain peak, so there is nothing much to do there.
 But you will be captivated by the 360-degree view of the island and get to enjoy the sunrise with the foggy surrounding.
 (That is if you are early.)
 Prepare to be amazed how great is God’s creation.
 You can have range hopping if you want and just allow yourself to be one with the nature.